asumranphan/wordpress-sentry-plugin/README.md

-# WordPress Plugin Starter Kit
+# WordPress Sentry Plugin

-A WordPress Plugin Starter Kit for creating the WordPress Plugin.
+A Wordpress Plugin send php errors to the Sentry errors reporting system.